-Soursop is rich in fiber, which is an essential nutrient that promotes healthy bowel movements and prevents constipation.
+Soursop is also rich in fiber, which is an essential nutrient that promotes healthy bowel movements and prevents constipation.
 It also helps feed the good gut bacteria, thus increasing them in number and promoting their function.
 A healthy digestive system will improve other aspects of health, including boosting the immune system and promoting brain health.

 10. Boosts immunity